All Segal objects are generalised monads in spans

 \begin{pros} Let $\cat{G}_{\bullet}\to\cat{G}$ be a univalent discrete cocartesian fibration.
 Then $\internalcat{Span}_{\cat{P}^{\inrt}}(\cat{G}_{\bullet}) \to\internalcat{Span}_{\cat{P}^{\inrt}}(\cat{G})$ is a univalent discrete cocartesian fibration internally to $\seg{\cat{P}^{\inrt}}(\cat{G})$. {} \end{pros}

 For an algebraic pattern with non-trivial active morphisms, the situation becomes richer and goes beyond the $(\infty,2)$-topos theory of internal categories in presheaf $(\infty,1)$-topoi.
-Indeed, \cref{thm:monads-spans-segal-objs} shows that, even when restricting our attention as we are doing here from weak Segal fibrations to strong ones, the morphisms of interest will be the lax morphisms, the maps of underlying weak Segal fibrations.
+Indeed, \Cref{thm:monads-spans-segal-objs} shows that, even when restricting our attention as we are doing here from fibrous patters to Segal fibrations, the morphisms of interest will be the lax morphisms, the maps of underlying fibrous patterns.
 We will thus use a notion of lax univalence, obtained by replacing strong morphisms by general lax morphisms of categorical Segal $\cat{P}$-$\infty$-groupoids in the definition of univalence for fibrations in $\seg{\cat{P}}(\infgrpds)$.

 \begin{conj} Let $\cat{G}_{\bullet}\to\cat{G}$ be a univalent discrete cocartesian fibration.
 Then $\internalcat{Span}_{\cat{P}}(\cat{G}_{\bullet}) \to\internalcat{Span}_{\cat{P}}(\cat{G})$ is a lax-univalent discrete cocartesian fibration internally to $\seg{\cat{P}}(\cat{G})$. \end{conj}